Rotations

 • Catheter-based interventions including valve implantation and repair

-• Electrophysiology procedures – pacemaker insertion, implantable cardioverter defibrillator testing, atrial fibrillation and ventricular tachycardia ablations
+• Electrophysiology procedures- pacemaker insertion, implantable cardiac defibrillator, atrial fibrillation and ventricular tachycardia ablations

 Cardiothoracic Intensive Care Unit (CTICU)

-ACTA fellows spend a total of 4 weeks in the CTICU.
+ACTA fellows spend a total of four weeks, divided into two 2-week blocks, in the Cardiothoracic Intensive Care Unit (CTICU).
 During the CTICU rotation, ACTA fellows have the same responsibilities as the fellows in our ACGME accredited Critical Care Medicine (CCM) fellowship program.
 They actively participate in daily ICU rounds, and are directly involved in patient care during the day.
-They participate in all the educational activities offered to the CCM fellows during that month.
-In addition, they attend the regularly scheduled lectures given to the ACTA fellows.
+They participate in all the educational activities offered to the CCM fellows during the month.
+In addition, they attend regularly scheduled lectures given to the ACTA fellows.
 The primary goal for ACTA fellows on this rotation is to develop proficiency in the perioperative management of adults with a variety of critical cardiothoracic illnesses.
-In addition, ACTA fellows gain expertise in performing diagnostic and therapeutic procedures and focused ultrasonographic evaluation.
-The CTICU rotation provides experience with postoperative management of assist devices, extracorporeal membrane oxygenators and advanced modes of mechanical ventilation.
+ACTA fellows gain expertise in performing diagnostic and therapeutic procedures and focused ultrasonographic evaluation.
+The CTICU rotation provides an invaluable experience with postoperative management of assist devices, extracorporeal membrane oxygenators, and advanced modes of mechanical ventilation.

 Elective Rotations and Research

-ACTA fellows have a total of two months of elective rotations during their fellowship year.
+ACTA fellows have a total of two months of elective rotations, divided into 2-week blocks, during their fellowship year.
+There are several options for electives:

-Most ACTA fellows choose to spend two weeks in the Invasive and Valvular Echocardiography division of Cardiology, gaining experience in perioperative 2D and 3D TEE for patients undergoing catheter-based valvular replacement or repair.
+• Invasive And Valvular Echocardiography, with Division of Cardiology: Many ACTA fellows choose this rotation, gaining experience in perioperative 2D and 3D TEE for patients undergoing catheter-based valvular replacement or repair.

-Fellows who elect a rotation in Pediatric Cardiac Anesthesia spend 2 weeks to one month in the Pediatric Anesthesia division at Children’s Hospital of New York (CHONY), under direct supervision from pediatric anesthesia faculty.
+• Pediatric Cardiac Anesthesiology: This rotation is completed with the Pediatric Anesthesiology division at Children’s Hospital of New York (CHONY), under direct supervision from pediatric anesthesiology faculty.